 Slate Tile Maintenance

 As mentioned earlier, slate is quite troublesome when it comes to maintenance.
-You need to be careful of certain things when maintaining slate worktops in the UK.
+You need to be careful of certain things when maintaining slate worktops.

 Secondly, you must know that the cleft surface finish of slate worktops is problematic too.
 This issue surpasses all the other qualities that this material has.
 The clefts can naturally collect dirt and dust.
 Even the higher points on its surface are likely to be worn out quickly due to heavy traffic or another usage.
 The only solution to all these problems is to grind its surface flat and get it installed with a honed finish.